-CBD, however, binds itself with the CB2 receptors throughout the body and interacts with the body’s immune system.
-This is why there is plenty of evidence showing CBD oil’s effect in reducing inflammation, lowering anxiety and helping with chronic pain.
+CBD, however, binds itself with the CB2 receptors throughout the body and interacts indirectly with CB1 within the immune and central nervous system.
+This is the contributing evidence showing CBD oil’s effect in reducing inflammation, lowering anxiety and helping with chronic pain.

 Cannabis plants have a certain ratio of THC and CBD compounds depending on the type or strain of plant.
 Some plants will have a higher concentration of THC and can have more psychoactive properties.

-CBD oil is often produced from hemp plants, which only have trace amounts of THC.
-This is why CBD products like Nanocraft’s do not have psychoactive effects and won’t alter your state of mind.
+Pure CBD oil is most often produced from hemp plants, which only have trace amounts of THC.
+This is why CBD products like Nanocrafts do not have psychoactive effects and won’t alter your state of mind.

-So now you’re probably asking yourself: “If CBD doesn’t produce that cerebral high, what am I going to feel when I use CBD oil?”
+So now, you might be asking yourself: “If CBD doesn’t produce that cerebral high, what am I going to feel when I use CBD oil?”

 The concept behind CBD use is to engage the immune system in a way to achieve better balance and adapt physically to stress and other condition changes.

 Regular users of CBD oil products often report feelings of heightened energy, improved sleep patterns, and increased relaxation.
 While these can make someone feel relaxed and refreshed, it’s not the cerebral, psychoactive high that comes from consuming THC, if anything you tend to feel nothing at all...Neutral in a sense.

 If you’ve been on the fence about trying CBD oil because you don’t want to get high, don’t worry.

-As you look for the right products to incorporate in your lifestyle, be sure to focus your search on hemp-derived CBD products.
-Because the hemp plant contains only a trace amount of THC, you won’t experience the high that’s associated with cannabis.
+As you look for the right products to incorporate into daily life, be sure to focus your search on hemp-derived CBD products.
+Because the hemp plant contains only a trace amount of THC, you won’t experience the high that’s associated with marijuana.

 Hemp-derived products, like Nanocrafts, will allow you to incorporate all the benefits of CBD — without the psychoactive effects of THC that you’ll find in marijuana.